niode/hermes/useCases.md

 Player
 **Game**

+**1. Game displays text informing the player of available items**

+2.Player decides to equip an item.

+**3. Game equips item to player**

+Postconditions: Player now has item equipped.
+--

+Name: Crafting a new Item
+--

+Actor: Player
+--

+Goals: Allow the player to craft new items.
+--

+Preconditions: Player is playing the game and has items available.
+--

+Flows:
+--
+Player
+**Game**

-**1. Game displays text informing of the existence of a nearby item**
+**1. Game displays text informing the player of available items**

-2.Player decides to pick up item.
+2.Player decides to craft a new item.

-**3. Game places item in players' inventory**
+**3. Game creates new item in players inventory**

-Postconditions: Player character gains the item.
+Postconditions: Player now has the new item.
 --